Statistics Explained

 Fewer people are overburdened by their housing costs or face severe housing deprivation

-The European Commission has declared access to affordable accommodation a fundamental need and right [12].
-Meeting basic human needs is central to social sustainability and housing is a key dimension of need.
-The costs for housing often account for the largest component of many households’ expenditure and determine what is left of a household’s budget for satisfying other essential needs and expenses, such as education, medical treatment, food or energy.
+The European Pillar of Social Rights, in principle 19, stipulates that access to social housing or housing assistance of good quality shall be provided for those in need.
+Meeting basic human needs is central to social sustainability and housing is a key dimension.
+The costs for housing often account for the largest component of many households’ expenditure and determine what is left of a household’s budget for satisfying other essential needs and expenses, such as food, energy, medical treatment or education.
 People suffering from poverty are far more often restricted to sub-optimal housing than the overall population.

 Housing affordability can be analysed through the housing cost overburden rate, which is defined as the share of the population living in households where the total housing costs (net of housing allowances) represent more than 40 % of the total disposable household income.
-The EU’s housing cost overburden rate has been on a downward path since 2010, when 10.0 % of the population were affected, falling to 8.3 % in 2021.
+The EU’s housing cost overburden rate has been on a downward path since 2010, when 10.0 % of the population were affected, falling to 8.7 % in 2022.
 Low-income households are particularly prone to being overburdened by their housing costs.
-In 2021, 33.0 % of people with an income below the poverty threshold spent 40 % or more of their household disposable income on housing, compared with only 3.4 % of the not at-risk-of-poverty population (referring to people with an income above the poverty threshold) [13].
-Similarly, persons with disabilities are more likely to be overburdened by housing costs.
-Data are only available for people aged 16 or over and show that in 2021, 9.1 % of persons with severe and 8.7 % of persons with some disability (activity limitation) were in this situation, compared with 6.9 % of people with no disability (activity limitation) [14].
+In 2022, 33.1 % of people with an income below the poverty threshold spent 40 % or more of their household disposable income on housing, compared with only 3.9 % of the not at-risk-of-poverty population (referring to people with an income above the poverty threshold).

 The severe housing deprivation rate is an indicator of inadequate housing, referring to people living in an overcrowded household [12] that also faces housing deprivation defined by poor amenities such as a leaking roof, lacking sanitation facilities (bath, shower, indoor flushing toilet) or a dwelling considered to be too dark.
 In 2020, 4.3 % of the EU population faced severe housing deprivation, a 1.0 percentage point improvement compared with 2015.
 Among people living in monetary poverty, 10.2 % were affected by this situation in 2020, compared with only 3.2 % of the richer population [13].

 An analysis by degree of urbanisation reveals that city dwellers in particular are more likely to be overburdened by their housing costs.
 In 2020, 9.9 % of people living in cities spent 40 % or more of their household disposable income on housing, compared with only 7.0 % for towns and suburbs and 5.8 % for rural areas.
-Severe housing deprivation was slightly more common in rural areas with 4.9 % than in cities with 4.8 % in 2020; in towns and suburbs the rate was 3.4 % in that year [17].
+Severe housing deprivation was similar in rural areas (4.9 %) and in cities (4.8 %) in 2020; in towns and suburbs the rate was 3.4 % in that year [14].

 Access to health care services is important for ensuring a high quality of life.
 In turn, this may contribute to increased productivity and reduced costs associated with social protection systems.
 Barriers to accessing health services include costs, distance and waiting time.
-In 2021, 2.0 % of the EU population aged 16 and above reported unmet needs for medical care.
-While the situation has improved by 0.8 percentage points compared with 2016, the rate has increased in the last four years.
-Cost was the main reason given for limited access to health care services, indicated by 1.0 % of the EU population in 2021.
+In 2022, 2.2 % of the EU population aged 16 and above reported unmet needs for medical care.
+While this is an improvement of 1.3 percentage points compared with 2010, it also represents a 0.6 percentage point deterioration compared with 2017, when only 1.6 % of people had reported unmet needs for medical care.
+Thus, the short-term trend is negative.
+Cost was the main reason given for limited access to health care services, indicated by 1.1 % of the EU population in 2022.
 People with lower incomes face a much higher share of unmet needs for medical care.
-While only 0.2 % of the richest 20 % of the population reported unmet care needs due to financial constraints, 2.2 % of people in the poorest quintile reported that this was the case [18].
+While only 0.3 % of the richest 20 % of the population reported unmet care needs due to financial constraints, 2.4 % of people in the poorest quintile reported that this was the case.
+Regarding differences between age groups, the prevalence of unmet needs for medical care was lowest among people aged 16 to 29 years, at 1.3 %, and it was highest for people aged 75 years or over, at 3.2 % [15].

-The long-term evaluation of the indicator for people at risk of poverty or social inclusion is not possible because the time series is too short.
-The short-term evaluation for the period 2016 to 2021 shows moderate progress towards the EU target.
+The long-term evaluation of the indicator for persons at risk of poverty or social inclusion is not possible because the time series is too short.
+The short-term evaluation for the period 2017 to 2022 shows insufficient progress towards the EU target.

 Source: Eurostat (sdg_01_10)

-Figure 2: People at risk of poverty or social exclusion, by country, 2016 and 2021 (% of population)
+Figure 2: Persons at risk of poverty or social exclusion, by country, 2017 and 2022 (% of population)

 Source: Eurostat (sdg_01_10)

-Figure 3: Aggregation of components of 'People at risk of poverty or social exclusion', EU, 2021 (million people)
+Figure 3: Aggregation of components of 'Persons at risk of poverty or social exclusion', EU, 2022 (million persons)

 Source: Eurostat (ilc_pees01n)

-Figure 4: People most at risk of poverty or social exclusion, by sub-group, EU, 2021 (% of population)
+Figure 4: Persons most at risk of poverty or social exclusion, by sub-group, EU, 2022 (% of population)

 Source: Eurostat: (ilc_pees01n), (ilc_peps02n), (ilc_peps03n), (ilc_peps04n), (ilc_peps05n), (ilc_peps06n), (ilc_peps13n), (ilc_peps60n) and (hlth_dpe010)

-The long-term evaluation of the indicator for people at risk of monetary poverty after social transfers for the period 2010 to 2021 shows moderate movement away from SD objectives.
-The short-term evaluation for the period 2016-2021 shows moderate progress towards SD objectives.
+The long-term evaluation of the indicator for persons at risk of monetary poverty after social transfers for the period 2010 to 2022 shows no progress towards nor movement away from the SD objectives.
+The short-term evaluation for the period 2017-2022 shows moderate progress towards SD objectives.

 This indicator measures the number of people with an equivalised disposable income below the risk-of-poverty threshold.
 This is set at 60 % of the national median equivalised disposable income after social transfers [16].
 The data stem from the EU Statistics on Income and Living Conditions (EU-SILC).

-A line chart with a line showing the number of people at risk of monetary poverty after social transfers in the EU from 2010 to 2021.
+A line chart with a line showing the number of persons at risk of monetary poverty after social transfers in the EU from 2010 to 2022.

 Source: Eurostat (sdg_01_20)

-A double vertical bar chart showing people at risk of poverty or social exclusion after social transfers, by country in 2016 and 2021 as a percentage of the population in the EU, EU Member States and other European countries.
+A double vertical bar chart showing persons at risk of poverty or social exclusion after social transfers, by country in 2017 and 2022 as a percentage of the population in the EU, EU Member States and other European countries.
 The bars show the years.

-Figure 6: People at risk of monetary poverty after social transfers, by country, 2016 and 2021 (% of population)
+Figure 6: Persons at risk of monetary poverty after social transfers, by country, 2017 and 2022 (% of population)

 Source: Eurostat (sdg_01_20)